Experienced North Carolina Truck Accident Lawyers

-If you have been injured or if a loved one has died as the result of an accident involving a commercial truck, make sure you get in contact with a Greenville, NC area truck accident lawyer quickly.
+If you have been injured or if a loved one has died as the result of an accident involving a commercial truck, make sure you get in contact with our North Carolina area truck accident lawyer quickly.
 Not only is there a three-year statute of limitation, but the sooner you take action and secure representation, the more likely you’ll receive a favorable outcome.

 Attorney Harry H. Albritton, Jr. with Irons & Irons P.A. is experienced in taking on trucking companies and fighting for these types of claims and will diligently work for your case.
 We are on your side to get you the compensation you deserve and help you move into your future with security, even after an accident.